Skip to content

 Structuring Around the Risk: The "Carve-Out" Playbook

-If the stress test reveals high risk, you don’t necessarily have to kill the deal.
+If the stress test reveals high risk, you don’t necessarily have to change the deal.
 You move from diligence to engineering.

 The most effective play is to isolate the concentration risk financially.
 Do not pay the platform multiple for the Whale revenue.
 Structure the deal with a specific concentration earnout.